ariessolutionsio/commercetools-emailer/docs/index.md

 ### Template List

 You can manage your email templates directly from the commercetools merchant center.
-After opening the application you will be able to view the full list of emails configured, search for templates, delete templates, create new templates, or select a template to edit.
+After opening the application you will be able to view the full list of configured emails, search for templates, delete templates, create new templates, or select a template to edit.

 ![Template List](assets/template-list.png)